hwantage/cursor-ime-indicator/README.md

 The native helper is automatically compiled on first activation and cached for subsequent sessions.

+### Windows

+1. **Primary**: A native C# helper uses Win32 APIs (`GetKeyboardLayout` + IMM `ImmGetDefaultIMEWnd`) to detect both keyboard layout changes and IME mode switches (e.g., 한/영 toggle).
+Polls at 200ms intervals and outputs only on change.
+2. **Fallback**: If the C# helper cannot be compiled (no `csc.exe`), the extension falls back to a PowerShell-based detector with the same IMM API, or a simple periodic polling via `InputLanguage` API.

+The native helper is automatically compiled using `csc.exe` (.NET Framework) on first activation and cached for subsequent sessions.

 ## Known Issues

 - On the first line of a file, the indicator may be partially clipped at the top edge.
 - The indicator position may vary slightly depending on editor font and line height settings.

 ## Release Notes

+### 0.0.7

+- Windows support with native C# IME detection
+- IME mode awareness (한/영 toggle, CJK conversion mode detection)
+- 3-tier fallback on Windows (native → PowerShell persistent → PowerShell simple polling)
+- Platform-specific detector architecture for easier future platform additions

 ### 0.0.1